Tea plantation, Nyungwe, Rwanda

 The largest single tract of montane forest remaining anywhere in East or Central Africa, Nyungwe is considered to be one of the most beautiful parks in the region.

 With over 13 different species of primates found here, including the Rwenzori colobus monkey, L’Hoest’s monkey and vervet monkey, it is still the chimpanzees who take the starring role.
-The birding here is also superb, with over 300 species and 26 endemics, and also 120 species of butterfly and the occasional, ever-changing chameleon hiding in the bushes.
+The birding here is also superb, with over 300 species, 26 endemics, plus 120 species of butterfly and the occasional, ever-changing chameleon hiding in the bushes.

 Why visit Nyungwe Forest